tstack/lnav/docs/source/formats.rst

   nested in an object and it MUST be included in the "line-format" for the 'o' hotkeys to work.

+:opid: This object contains further options related to OP IDs:

+  :description: This object contains definitions for how to construct a
+    description of an operation.
+Each definition should contain a :code:`format` array with objects that have the following fields:

+      :field: The field in the log message to capture as part of the description.
+      :extractor: An optional regular expression used to extract portions of the :code:`field`.
+      :prefix: A prefix to insert before this field in the description.
+      :suffix: A suffix to insert after this field in the description.

 :thread-id-field: The name of the field that contains the identifier for a thread.
 Thread identifiers are tracked by lnav and can be accessed through the :code:`all_thread_ids` table.

+:duration-field: The name of the field that contains the duration of an operation.

 :module-field: The name of the field that contains the module identifier that distinguishes messages from one log source from another.
 This field